Aruba Taxi Fares

 Why it works the way it does

 Aruba's taxi system is regulated by the Department of Transportation and Public Works (DTP).
-Taxis are licensed: TX plates, government-set fares, rate sheet in the car.
+Taxis are licensed: TX plates, government-set fares, published rates available on request.
 Most drivers are owner-operators, not employees of some faceless company.
 They own their car, they own their license, and their livelihood depends on their reputation.

 On an island that's 20 miles long, that reputation matters.
 Drivers know each other.
 Hotels know which drivers are reliable.
 A bad experience doesn't disappear into a rating algorithm — it gets around.
 The system is small enough that accountability is built in, not bolted on.